 - 4th place in the European Poker Tour Grand Final in Monte Carlo

 - 7th place in the WPT Championships at Bellagio

 Let’s say that again – he’s achieved ALL of those results + this latest SCOOP win in = close to $2 million IN UNDER 8 WEEKS!

 How Does Negreanu Keep Doing It?

 English is indeed a very rich language but I’m simply running out of superlatives to use when writing about KidPoker.
-Negreanu himself contributes his recent hot streak to 3 critical factors.
+Negreanu himself attributes his recent hot streak to 3 critical factors.
 Rather than say what they are, I’ll let him tell you himself: